gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 population(s).
 This randomness in samples and the differences in the sample means also implies that p-values are random and can easily vary if the data set had been slightly different.
-This also relates to the suggestion of using a graded interpretation of p-values -- if the p-value is an estimated quantity, is there really any difference between p-values of 0.049 and 0.051?
+This also relates to the suggestion of using a graded interpretation of p-values instead of the fixed $\alpha$ usage -- if the p-value is an estimated quantity, is there really any difference between p-values of 0.049 and 0.051?
 We probably shouldn't think there is a big difference in results for these two p-values even though the standard NHST reject/fail to reject the null approach